 Assuming the answer to all of those questions is hell yeah! then in my experience the problem quickly shifts to how we cope with a rapid increase in multiple dimensions at once:

-The more interesting question is: how does having more startups help us?
+The more interesting question is: How does having more startups help us?

-I reckon that most people who regularly use this label have never stopped to think what it actually means and definitely without questioning why a grouping of NZ companies would use a US naming convention.
+I reckon that most people who regularly use this label have never stopped to think what it actually means and definitely without questioning why a grouping of Kiwi companies would use a US naming convention.